 Lord Flight joined MPL with significant experience operating both in the City of London and in India and has long campaigned for closer commercial relations between Britain and India.
-He has acted as Chairman of Arden Partners and Joint Chairman of Investec Asset Management, as well as a Director of Panmure Gordon and Co, and joint founder and Managing Director of Guinness Flight Global Asset Management.
+He has acted as Chairman of Arden Partners PLC and Joint Chairman of Investec Asset Management, as well as a Director of Panmure Gordon and Co, and joint founder and Managing Director of Guinness Flight Global Asset Management.
 Lord Flight also enjoyed a successful political career, acting as Conservative MP for Arundel for eight years.
 During this time, he held positions as Shadow Economic Secretary to the Treasury, Shadow Paymaster General and Shadow Chief Secretary to the Treasury.

 He is an experienced figure in the city of London and was a key figure in supporting the Chairman and MD in securing the latest round of equity finance.
-As Chairman of the Audit Committee his experience and insight has been invaluable in supporting the MD and new CFO in building on the Controls and Governance in place.
+As Ex-chairman of the Audit Committee and current member, his experience and insight has been invaluable in supporting the MD and new CFO in building on the Controls and Governance in place.

-Non-Executive Director of Investec Asset Management
+Non-Executive Director of Investec Asset Management Limited.

-Limited.

-Chairman of the Audit Committee and member of the Remuneration Committee & Nomination Committee.
+Member of the Remuneration Committee and Nomination Committee.